tcmacdonald/intro-to-javascript/data/class-two.md

     document.body.innerHTML = '<p>I changed the whole page!</p>';

-You can also just add to the innerHTML instead of replace everything:
+You can also just add to the innerHTML instead of replacing everything:

     document.body.innerHTML += "...just adding this bit at the end of the page.";